BU Pharmacology/Pfizer Affiliation

 - Inflammation and Remodeling

 - Global Biological Technologies

 These rotation experiences include a mentored research project and seminars in career opportunities and professional development.
 Our students have found these internships to be instrumental in continuing to develop their scientific and leadership skills.

 In addition to the rotation experiences, the affiliation between the Department of Pharmacology and Pfizer has also made it possible to offer yearly community-building, day-long symposia with leading scientists throughout the country.
 The 2013 symposia held last November was entitled “Therapeutic Innovation: Oxidative Stress and the Next Generation of Discovery.”
 It featured keynote speaker Dr. Kenneth Rhodes, Vice President of Neurology Discovery at Biogen Idec and alumnus of the Boston University Training Program, who led the team of researchers that developed Tecfidera, an oral medication that defends against relapsing Multiple Sclerosis.
 These symposia bring academic and industry scholars together to share their unique research perspectives in the development of novel therapeutics.

 In collaboration with Pfizer scientists, the department offers a course entitled Drug Discovery and Development.
-This course addresses the discovery and development process for small molecule and protein drug products.
+This innovative course addresses the discovery and development process for small molecule and protein drug products.
 Topics include target identification and validation, lead optimization and selection of drug candidates for clinical testing, and the objectives and design of clinical trials.
 The class is led each week by a Pfizer scientist whose area of expertise pertains to the lecture topic.
 Students are given the opportunity to interact directly with scientists leading discovery in various topic areas and have expressed how the unique design of the course increases their understanding of industry and the drug development process.